Calculate TDS on your property purchase and file correctly.

 - File Form 26QB within 30 days of month-end of deduction

-- Each buyer-seller combination needs a separate Form 26QB
+- Each buyer-seller combination needs a separate Form 26QB with the actual share

 - Pay TDS online at tin-nsdl.com or incometax.gov.in